Gaurb/Blogging_frontend/README.md

 ## Overview

-12MegaBlog is a modern, full-featured blog application built with React and Vite, powered by Appwrite for backend services.
+MegaBlog is a modern, full-featured blog application built with React and Vite, powered by Appwrite for backend services.
 It allows users to create accounts, authenticate, and manage blog posts with a rich text editor.
 The application features a clean, responsive UI and handles user sessions efficiently.

+## Live Demo

+Check out the live application at [MegaBlog Live](https://megablogging.netlify.app)

 ## Features